TUDelft-MUDE/2024-files/content/GA_2_8/README.md

 ## Overview of material

 - stuff
+- `tickets_per_minute.pkl` (in subdirectory `pickles/`)
 - The [Solution from GA 1.1](https://mude.citg.tudelft.nl/2024/files/Week_1_1/), which is a PDF that contains a **lot** of good summary information about the Ice Classic that will be useful for the end of the GA, especially where you need to consider a "future" bet.

+Note in particular that the file `tools.py` contains a _lot_ of poorly documented code.
+It can do a lot, but only Robert and Gabriel have any idea how to use it, so find them if you want to do something special.
+Otherwise, everything you need for the GA is illustrated somewhere in the notebooks.

 ## Python Environments